sagartulips/simple-scheduled-maintenance/readme.txt

 No. The plugin only clears its own configuration cache to ensure settings update properly.
 It does not affect your site's overall cache.

+= What happens when I delete the plugin? =

+When you delete the plugin from WordPress, all plugin data (options, settings, configurations, transients, and uploaded files) will be automatically removed from the database.
+This ensures a clean uninstall.

 == Screenshots ==

 1. Language Configuration Modal